excid3/noticed/README.md

 * `format: :format_for_teams` - *Optional*

-  Use a custom method to define the payload sent to slack.
+  Use a custom method to define the payload sent to Microsoft Teams.
 Method should return a Hash.
   Documentation for posting via Webhooks available at: https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook

   ```ruby